mihail-milev/my-linux-config/README.md

 # What?

-These are my personal Linux configuration, which I use on several machines and got tired of constantly have to manually copy & paste them across different machines.
+These are my personal Linux configurations, which I use on several machines and got tired of constantly having to manually copy & paste them across different machines.

 # How?